Get Ready for Winter Advisories & Ice Storms

 - Use flashlights during power outages instead of candles to prevent the risk of fire, and have plenty of extra batteries on-hand.

-- Never bring portable generators, camp stoves and grills into your home; they should only be used outside.
+- Never use an oven to heat your home.
+Never bring portable generators, camp stoves and grills into your home; they should only be used outside.
 Keep them at least 20 feet away from your home's windows, doors and vents to prevent deadly carbon monoxide poisoning.
+Learn more about how to safely stay warm during power outages.

 People who depend on electricity to operate medical equipment should have alternate arrangements in place in case power is out for an extended period of time.